lsaravia/Neutral/README.md

 You also need the code from:

 1. <https://github.com/lsaravia/mfsba> if you want the multifractal spectra output otherwise you have to comment the calls to the function *MultifractalSBA* and the includes to *mf.h* header.
 2. <https://github.com/lsaravia/Clusters> to calculate cluster statistics

-To compile under Windows there is a separate makefileWin.mak, you might have to modifiy the folders of the *mfsba* and *Clusters* sources.
+To compile under Windows there is a separate makefileWin.mak, you might have to modify the folders of the *mfsba* and *Clusters* sources.

 ## Bibliography